dominiksuter/3-25HS.W-B-WI-GrPro_morse-code-converter/README.md

 ### Technology

-- Python 3.x
+* Python 3.x
-- Environment: Any IDE or GitHub Codespaces
+* Environment: Any IDE or terminal
-- No external libraries required (only Python libraries)
+* No external libraries required

 ### 📂 Repository Structure